GoDaddy shares soar in debut as investors buy into revamp

-GoDaddy Inc's shares rose as much as 34 percent in their debut on Wednesday following a $460 million initial public offering, as investors spotted a bargain in a company making a shift from Internet domains to small-business services.
+GoDaddy Inc's shares rose as much as 34 percent in their debut on Wednesday following a $460 million (310.24 million pound) initial public offering, as investors spotted a bargain in a company making a shift from Internet domains to small-business services.

 Founded 18 years ago by Bob Parsons, GoDaddy is hardly a technology start-up, yet investors snapped up its shares in the first day of trading, betting the company can grow further by providing tools to small businesses.